 Does the Makerspace need volunteers?

-Please click here to find our volunteer application, fill it out and bring into the Mammoth Lakes Library and we will contact you about opportunities.
+Please click here to find our volunteer application, fill it out and bring it into the Mammoth Lakes Makerspace during our open hours and we will contact you about opportunities.

 What is the best way to get in contact with the Makerspace?